daydev/angular_pagination/README.md

 Etc.

 **Important** `Paginator` is not a singleton service (or else there would be only one pagination per app possible).
-You create one instance for every isolated pagination you need and pass reference around as you would with any normal object.
+You create one instance for every isolated pagination you need and pass the reference around as you would with any normal object.
 `Paginator` is **not** injected via DI (there is no need, it has no dependencies).

-See [example](https://github.com/daydev/angular_pagination/tree/master/example) to see how this utility library can be used to create reusable pager component (e.g. like Twitter Bootstrap pager).
+Refer to [example](https://github.com/daydev/angular_pagination/tree/master/example) to see how this utility library can be used to create a reusable pager component (e.g. like Twitter Bootstrap pager).
+Make note that `ctrl.paginator.instance` is used only as filter's argument, two-way data binding is through `ctrl.paginator` itself.